-The resolution of pandemic-induced supply/demand disruptions and the lagging impact of tighter monetary policy should contribute to an easing of inflationary pressures via the resultant moderation in economic growth.
-In the meantime, a monetary tightening cycle is always fraught with challenges-as noted above by the issues related to the ongoing supply/demand imbalance in the fixed income markets.
-However, the rationale for removing accommodation is obvious when inflation is high, demand is strong, and the labor market is tight.
-Under those conditions, an economic "soft landing" is probable but not guaranteed-and the risk of recession still exists.
+The resolution of pandemic-induced supply/demand disruptions and the lagging impact of tighter monetary policy are continuing to contribute to an easing of inflationary pressures.
+The ideal scenario for the U.S. economy (and the financial markets) would be an "immaculate disinflation"-whereby inflation decreases without causing a recession or significant unemployment increases.
+Monetary tightening cycles are always fraught with challenges, however, and, although an economic "soft landing" is probable, the risk of recession still exists.